eponkratova/100-days-of-code/log.md

 **Today's Progress**: Finished clusters identification based on K-means.

 **Thoughts:** Reading further and it might be the case that K-means is not the best way for a 1d data.
+I wonder if it is applicable to my case.
+Further reading is required.

 **Link to work:** [Color codding with Python](https://github.com/eponkratova/color-map-techniques)